Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 SELECT bktitle, slprice
 FROM Titles
 UNION ALL 	-- includes 'Clear Cupboards' twice since it allows duplicate values
--- UNION 	-- Takes off 1 row of 'Clear Cupboards' since it selects only distinct values by default.
+-- UNION 	-- Takes off 1 row of 'Clear Cupboards' since it removes entire duplicate rows—not just duplicates in a single column like bktitle or slprice.
--- INTERSECT 	-- only shows 'Clear Cupboards' since it's a name in both
+-- INTERSECT 	-- only shows 'Clear Cupboards' since it's a name in both -- will return rows ONLY if there's an exact match across all columns
 -- EXCEPT 	-- tricky one.
 Returns rows from the first query that aren't in the second.
 		-- Since there are 92 entries in Titles (recall: header row isn't included) it outputs 91 to exclude 'Clear Cupboards'
 SELECT bktitle, slprice